Pontianak: Time zone

 In 1963 by Presidential Decree No. 243, the city entered into the Central Indonesian Time (WITA) zone (GMT+8).

 On 1 January 1988 by Presidential Decree No. 41, West Kalimantan (together with Central Kalimantan) moved back 1 hour from the Central Indonesian Time (WITA) zone, to the Western Indonesian Time (WIB) zone.
 As such, in 1988 the city of Pontianak celebrated the New Year twice: at 00:00 on GMT+8 and then 00:00 on GMT+7.

 Climate

-Pontianak features a tropical rainforest climate under the Köppen climate classification (Af) with no distinct seasons at all and with heavy to very heavy rainfall year-round.
-The city experiences a large amount of rainfall throughout the year, averaging 2896 mm of precipitation annually.
-Only in the month of July and August does the average monthly precipitation fall below 150 mm.
-Temperatures are consistent throughout the course of the year, with average high temperatures of 31 °C and average low temperatures of 23 °C.
+Pontianak features a tropical rainforest climate (Af under the Köppen climate classification) with no distinct seasons at all and with heavy to very heavy rainfall year-round.
+The city experiences a large amount of rainfall throughout the year, averaging 2934 mm of precipitation annually.
+Only in the month from June to September does the average monthly precipitation fall below 250 mm.
+Temperatures are consistent throughout the course of the year, with average high temperatures of 32 °C and average low temperatures of 23.3 °C.